Chukot Akum: In modern life

 The majority of the opinion believes that the biblical prohibition is about all non-Jews.
-However Halacha does not consider Islam as idolatry and therefore Muslims are not subjected to the prohibition.
-Regardless of whether Christianity is idolatrous or not, almost all rabbis believe that following Christian customs falls within the biblical prohibitions.
+However, Halacha does not consider Islam as idolatry and therefore Muslims are not subjected to the prohibition.
+Regardless of whether Christianity is idolatrous, almost all rabbis believe that following Christian customs falls within the biblical prohibitions.

 The commandment for not shaving the beard originated in the Torah command for Jews to be separated from Gentile priests who shaved in according to their religious laws.
-However some modern Halachic authorities believe that growing a beard or following modern fashion trends do not necessarily separate the Jew from the gentile in modern societies.
+However, some modern Halachic authorities believe that growing a beard or following modern fashion trends do not necessarily separate the Jew from the gentile in modern societies.